MariaChik/MariaChik/README.md

 ### Hi everyone!
-I'm Maria, a QA Engineer with 2 years of experience in game, frontend, and backend testing.
+I'm Maria, a QA Engineer with over 3 years of experience in frontend, backend, and mobile testing.

 <br/>